Lehigh works to adhere to religious observations - The Brown & White

 “I think it’s hard to say that we’re not being treated fairly and (are) underrepresented in certain ways,” Weiser said.

-H.H. said she feels like there should be more academic accommodations, as she took a chemistry exam in her first year during Eid al-Fitr, and her professor didn’t allow accommodations for her exam and homework.
+H.H. said she believes there should be more academic accommodations, as she took a chemistry exam in her first year during Eid al-Fitr, and her professor didn’t allow accommodations for her exam and homework.

 Emma Brown, ‘26, a member of the Reformed University Fellowship, said she’s heard complaints about not getting enough time off for Easter.